ethyca/fides/docs/fides/docs/guides/generate_resources.md

 As an alternative to manually creating resource files like in our [tutorial](../tutorial/dataset.md), it is possible to generate these files using the `generate` CLI command.
 The CLI will connect to a given resource and automatically generate a non-annotated resource YAML file in the specified location.

-Once you have created your resources you will want to keep them up to date.
+Once you have created your resources you will need to keep them up to date.
 The `scan` command is available to compare your resources and what is defined in your fidesctl server or resource files.
 The command will exit in error if a coverage threshold is not met.

 The `scan` and `generate` commands work best when used in tandem as they follow an expected resource format.
 The fidesctl format must be followed in order to be able to track coverage.